Hearing Loss Among Veterans: Military Ear Plug Lawsuit

 Noise pollution is a common factor in the military, whether you are on active duty, in combat zones, or working in noisy environments amongst military equipment.
 Nearly 3 million veterans receive disability benefits for hearing loss and tinnitus (ringing in ears), according to the U.S. Department of Veteran Affairs (VA).

-The CDC estimates that military veterans have a 30% higher change of hearing problems than non-veterans, and despite efforts to improve military hearing conservation programs (HCPs) 10-18% of service personnel have been diagnosed with significant threshold shifts in their hearing.
+The CDC estimates that military veterans have a 30% higher chance of hearing problems than non-veterans, and despite efforts to improve military hearing conservation programs (HCPs) 10-18% of service personnel have been diagnosed with significant threshold shifts in their hearing.

 Causes of Tinnitus and Hearing Loss in the Military